 Various factors over which we have no control significantly affect commercial real estate markets.
-These include (1) macro movements of the stock, bond, currency and derivatives markets, (2) the political environment, (3) government policy and regulations, in each case whether at local, national or international levels and (4) the cost and availability of natural and non-renewable resources used to operate real estate.
-The severe financial disruption and global recession that occurred during 2008 and 2009 materially impacted global real estate markets as the volume and pace of commercial real estate transactions contracted and real estate pricing and leasing in many countries and markets fell substantially.
-Although markets have generally stabilized and improved, their continued recovery has been impeded for various reasons.
-These include (1) significant uncertainties arising out of the financial, political and liquidity challenges that continue for heavily indebted countries within the European Union, (2) the continued stubbornness of unemployment, (3) uncertainty about future fiscal and tax policy within the United States and (4) the relative slow-down in certain economies in Asia including those of China and India.
+These include (1) macro movements of the stock, bond, currency and derivatives markets; (2) the political environment; (3) government policy and regulations, in each case whether at local, national or international levels; and (4) the cost and availability of natural and non-renewable resources used to operate real estate.
+As an example, the severe financial disruption and global recession that occurred during 2008 and 2009 materially impacted global real estate markets as the volume and pace of commercial real estate transactions contracted and real estate pricing and leasing in many countries and markets fell substantially.
+Although markets have subsequently stabilized and improved given the low interest rate environment that has been encouraged by the activities of various central banks, their continued recovery has in some cases been tempered for various reasons.
+These include (1) significant uncertainties arising out of the financial, political and liquidity challenges that have continued, albeit seeming to moderate during 2013, for heavily indebted countries within the European Union; (2) continued stubbornness of unemployment in certain countries around the world including the U.S and various European countries in particular; (3) uncertainty about future fiscal and tax policy within the U.S. and other countries, including how significant pension obligations at the U.S. state and local levels will be managed; and (4) the relative slow-down in certain economies in Asia including those of China and India.
 In general, significant macroeconomic and geopolitical uncertainties remain, and the strength of the recovery has therefore varied from one economy to another.
 Also, governments are responding to problematic situations in different and sometimes unpredictable and politically motivated ways.
-Accordingly, it is inherently difficult to make accurate predictions about the future movements in the markets in which we operate.
+Accordingly, it is inherently difficult to make accurate predictions about the future movements in the markets in which we operate even as we did see continued improvement during 2013 and clear strength in global equities markets.

 Governance over Enterprise Risk Management.
 We attempt to approach enterprise risk issues in a coordinated way across the globe.
-We govern our enterprise risk program primarily through our Global Operating Committee ("the GOC"), which includes our Global Chief Financial Officer, our business segment Chief Operating Officers and the leaders of our principal corporate staff groups: Finance, Legal Services, Accounting, Insurance, Human Resources, Tax, Marketing, Information Technology, Business Resumption, Professional Standards and Sustainability.
-The GOC coordinates its enterprise risk activities with our Internal Audit function, whose leadership attends GOC meetings and performs an annual risk assessment of our business in order to determine where to focus its auditing and advisory efforts.
+We govern our enterprise risk program primarily through our Global Operating Board (the "GOB"), which includes our Global Chief Financial Officer, our business segment Chief Operating Officers and the leaders of our principal corporate staff groups: Finance, Legal Services, Accounting, Insurance, Human Resources, Tax, Marketing, Information Technology, Business Resumption, Professional Standards, Communications and Corporate Sustainability.
+The GOB coordinates its enterprise risk activities with our Internal Audit function, whose leadership attends GOB meetings and facilitates quarterly risk assessments of our business in order to determine where to focus its auditing and advisory efforts.